comcaptain/study/Angular14/RxJS.md

 ### [RxJS - Observable](https://rxjs.dev/guide/observable)

-Represents the idea of an invokable collection of future values or events.
+- Represents the idea of an invokable collection of future values or events.

-Same as Reactive Streams's publisher.
+- Same as Reactive Streams's publisher.
 But it does not have separate class for Flux and Mono
+- Same as react stream's publisher, nothing would happen until subscription happens

 ```ts
 import { Observable, of } from 'rxjs';